 In February 2015, The Good Thinking Society, working with Bindmans LLP, wrote to Liverpool CCG in order to highlight and challenge the CCG’s decision to approve spending on homeopathic treatments – a decision we believe to be unlawful, and contrary to the best interest of local patients.
 Since then, we have been challenging spending on homeopathic treatments on the NHS, in Liverpool and around the country.

-Updates on our campaign:
+Latest from our campaign:

 - February 2016: Have your say on NHS Homeopathy funding in the Wirral